TheWebDev27/Calc-II-Honors-Project/part1.typ

 #set align(left)

-and thus the theorem is proven. \ \
+and thus the theorem is proven.

+#pagebreak()

-As a whole, we see how real analysis employs a delicate system of distances and algebraic manipulations involving them in order to concisely define what exactly a limit is and how its definition can be used to prove related theorems.
+As a whole, we see how real analysis employs a delicate system of distances and algebraic manipulations in order to concisely define what exactly a limit is and how its definition can be used to prove related theorems.
 This system is then used as a base to build up toward various other ideas in calculus including differentiation and integration.
-Such details will not be covered, as \ i) the goal here is to merely gain a baseline understanding of the nature of the argumentation present in real analysis and ii) they warrant a deeper level of study that lies far beyond the scope of my efforts.
-We will, however, get to see how the next field of analysis approaches various ideas of calculus without the concept of limits.
+Such details will not be covered, as \ 1) the goal here is to merely gain a baseline understanding of the nature of the argumentation present in real analysis and 2) they warrant a deeper level of study far beyond the scope of my efforts.
+We will, however, get to see how the next field of analysis approaches various ideas of calculus without the concept of limits. \ \